 Only agencies designated by law are authorized to conduct an investigation of a report of alleged child abuse.
 Therefore, NKCES shall not first investigate a claim before an employee makes a report to the proper authorities.
 However, in certain situations, reports involving claims made under state and federal laws, such as Title IX, shall require NKCES, after making the required report, to conduct an independent investigation of the allegations in order to determine appropriate personnel action.

+When an allegation of abusive conduct, as defined in KRS 160.380, is made against a NKCES employee to another NKCES employee, the NKCES employee in receipt of the allegation, whether communicated in writing, electronically, or orally, shall report the allegation to the Principal and in accordance with KRS 620.030.
+The Principal shall document the allegation in writing and notify the Executive Director/designee.
+An investigation of the allegation shall be conducted by the NKCES until it is completed and shall not end prior to completion due to the employee transferring positions within the NKCES or leaving the NKCES, unless directed by the Cabinet for Health and Family Services or law enforcement officials to cease the investigation.

 Written Report